design your own education

 how the progressive program works

-All of our students — regardless of which program they’re in — are required to demonstrate their ability to communicate, to chase after the truth like a scientist, to use numbers to support their arguments, to engage their interest-areas in a deep and broad way by looking at the social context of their ideas, and to improve their social-emotional skills to better connect with their peers, mentors, and the wider community.
+All of our students — regardless of which program they’re in — demonstrate their ability to communicate, to chase after the truth like a scientist, to use numbers to support their arguments, to engage their interest-areas in a deep and broad way by looking at the social context of their ideas, and to improve their social-emotional skills to better connect with their peers, mentors, and the wider community.

 To achieve these skills, students entering Phase One of the Progressive program learn basic skills to become an independent learner.
 You’ll answer questions such as “Who am I now and who do I want to be?,” “What activities make me feel most alive?,” and “What are my strengths and challenges as a learner?”
 Using your answers to those fundamental questions, you’ll build a personalized learning plan based on your interests and passions.